February 6, 2018

-And, there was much more evidence confirming Larry's actual factual innocence
+There was much more evidence confirming Larry's actual factual

 Rather, the actual murder weapon had to have been a much longer and narrower

-wielded by the person the defense named as the real killer and proved to
+by the person the defense named as the real killer and proved to have been

-was able to do this: Even after the judge had pounded into the jurors'
+team was able to do this: Even after the judge had pounded into the

-heads that the "burden of proof is on the state to prove guilt beyond a reasonable
+jurors' heads that the "burden of proof is on the state to prove guilt beyond

-doubt" and had instructed the jury that the defense had no obligation to
+a reasonable doubt" and had instructed the jury that the defense had no obligation

 to the jury, I reminded them of those instructions from the judge and then